moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 - **Security is vital, be sure which images you pull from**: If you are not, you're essentially using unsigned, unverified images.
 [Docker has started working on this issue](https://docs.docker.com/engine/security/trust/content_trust/) but there still is a long way to go.
 The images we used, as well as the glibc package and the JRE, are either obtained from official sources (Docker distributed the Alpine Linux image; Oracle's JRE is downloaded directly from their servers) or signed/verified throughout the installation process (glibc package).

 **Now, go ahead and build small, lean and efficient containers!**

+## Acknowledgements

+This all wouldn't have gotten written if it weren't for the fantastic work of [Andy Shinn](https://github.com/andyshinn).
+Thanks Andy!

 ## Feedback